Pros and Cons of Moving to Italy

 PRO: Good and cheap

 In Italy, kids start learning to read and write at three.
-Public education is free and students get a well-rounded education in the sciences, arts and history early on.
-They also get nutritious and varied school lunches.
-Most Italian cities also have reputable international schools.
-However, these can be expensive.
+Public education is free and students get a well-rounded education in the sciences, arts and history early on, plus nutritious and varied school lunches.
+Most Italian cities also have reputable international schools, but in contrast to public schools, these can be expensive.

 CON: Hard choices

-The Italian school system is divided into three parts - elementare, media and scuola superiore.
+The Italian school system is divided into three parts – elementare, media and scuola superiore.
 The problem for expats comes when they attend the latter.
 Italian high schools are unique in that they don’t teach everything.
 Most have their own speciality, for example art or science, so children attend the high school that teaches the subjects that most interest them.
-This choice can impact what university degree they can study.
-It's a lot of pressure for someone as young as 14.
+This choice can impact what university degree they can study and it's a lot of pressure for someone as young as 14.

 Transport in Italy